thunderbird/developer-docs/add-ons/about-add-ons.md

 Dynamic themes use the theme API to do more interesting things with the look of Thunderbird.
 For instance, [one example](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/Themes/Theme_concepts#Dynamic_themes) used in Firefox documentation is a dynamic theme that changes the theme colors based on the time of day.

+# Tips and tricks for add-on development

+We've begun to assemble a collection of tips and tricks for making add-on development easier:

+{% page-ref page="tips-and-tricks.md" %}